JessicaGarson/fort-reno/README.md

 1. Start with base scene.
 2. Keep key parameters mapped for fast edits (intensity, speed, color, density).
-3. Add additional components listed in the [documention for Shaders](https://shaders.com/docs/components).
+3. Add additional components listed in the [documentation for Shaders](https://shaders.com/docs/components).
 4. Build transitions by gradually changing one or two parameters at a time.